khai1337/panpy/README.md

-# panpy
-Python wrapper for the Panelyz.com API
+unfinished api wrapper for panelyz